Anything-Code/international-project-management/personas.md

   - Form consensus with multiple people and teams about an ideal solution
   - Competitive environment
   - Different requirements from the teams
+  - Mainly work with php and html5 and js
 - Needs:
   - Clear instructions from the game-teams
+  - Other teams to decide on the architectures of the games
 - Wants:
   - Be a useful asset to the team
   - Be able to show his abilities to the professor